Principles and Practices for Nonprofit Excellence

 - "Should" is used to describe highly recommended practices.

-- "Constituents" describes people with a state in the success of the organization and may include members, neighbors, clients, volunteers and contributors.
+- "Constituents" describes people with a stake in the success of the organization and may include members, neighbors, clients, volunteers and contributors.